The art and science of storytelling

 Roger the Wrasse and the itchy fishes

 This is the third book in my series of ocean science stories about the sea.
 I’m SO excited about my newest book “Roger the Wrasse and the itchy fishes” by Dr Suzie Starfish published by Little Pink Dog Books.
-This book illustrates the importance of cleaning stations on the reef and the special ‘job’ cleaner fish do for the itchy fishes.
-This story shares and celebrates our amazing ocean creatures and their FIN-tastic features!
+This book illustrates the importance of diversity on the reef and the special role and relationships animals have under the sea.
+This story celebrates our amazing ocean creatures and their FIN-tastic features!
 AND there is also another important message ‘drawn out’ in this story – that you are NEVER too small to make a BIG difference in the world!
 This children’s picture book is expected to be released in January 2024.
 You can dive into the story behind this story at reef cleaning stations.

 VISITS by an Aussie Author/Illustrator/Scientist!